Kevinn013/Windowsmaintenance-EN/README.md

 ---

-## Usage
+## Usage & Windows Security Exclusion

-Since its a custom file it is important to exclude it to windows security.
-You can do that with the following steps:
+Because this tool is a custom executable, Windows Security may flag or block it.
+To ensure the application runs correctly, add it as an exclusion:

-- 1: Open Windows Security
+- Open Windows Security
-- 2: Go to Virus and Threat protection
+- Go to Virus & threat protection
-- 3: Click on Virus and Threat Protection; Manage Settings
+- Click Manage settings under Virus & threat protection settings
-- 4: Scroll completely down and click exclusions
+- Scroll down to Exclusions
+- Click Add an exclusion → choose File
-- 5: Click on add file and select the .exe
+- Select the .exe of the Weekly Maintenance